South Coast Walks & Historical Sites

 The mountain air is crisp and cool and the panoramic vistas of this once inaccessible area overlook a favourite summer retreat from the days of the Raj, whose legacy of colonial mansions, churches and remarkable railways sits comfortably alongside monasteries and temples.

-From Delhi, we take the train into the state of Punjab, to Amritsar.
-We visit the Golden Temple, the holiest Sikh shrine, with the chance to experience first light prayers.
-The ceremonial sunset Retreat at Wagha Border, one of the very few land crossing points on the 2,000 mile border between Pakistan and India, is a fascinating ritual.
+From Delhi, you take the train into the state of Punjab, to Amritsar.
+You visit the Golden Temple, the holiest Sikh shrine, with the chance to experience first light prayers.
+Later you can enjoy the ceremonial sunset Retreat at Wagha Border, one of the very few land crossing points on the 2,000 mile border between Pakistan and India, is a fascinating ritual.

-We move on, using 4x4 vehicles, to Dharamshala, home of the Dalai Lama and the exiled Tibetan Government for over three decades.
+You move on, using 4x4 vehicles, to Dharamshala, home of the Dalai Lama and the exiled Tibetan Government for over three decades.
 The Tibetan influence here is strong.
-Dharamshala is the starting point for our foray into the Himalayan foothills.
+Dharamshala is the starting point for your foray into the Himalayan foothills.
 It is also the beginning of tea country.
-We will stop at a tea plantation and see how things are done.
+You will stop at a tea plantation and see how things are done.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.